 Organisational Behaviour & Entrepreneurship

-The programme will introduce the critical areas of Entrepreneurship as well as understanding the contribution of Creativity within work-related contexts.
-The programme comprises 30 ECTS and is being offered as a Minor Award.
-It will supplement existing academic and professional learning among graduates who seek to understand and utilise Entrepreneurship theories & Creativity practices.
+The programme will introduce the critical areas of entrepreneurship and help students understand the contribution of creativity within work-related contexts.
+This programme comprises 30 ECTS and is being offered as a Minor Award.
+It will supplement existing academic and professional learning among graduates who seek to understand and use entrepreneurship theories and creativity practices.

-The overall aims of the Certificate in Organisational Behaviour & Entrepreneurship are to:
+The key aims of the course in Organisational Behaviour and Entrepreneurship are to:

-• Provide an introductory postgraduate qualification in Entrepreneurship for graduates who work (or seek to work in) professional Work-Related Leadership or management roles where the skills of entrepreneurship are critical for the success of the organisation.
+-Provide an introductory postgraduate qualification in entrepreneurship for graduates who work (or seek to work in) professional work-related leadership or management roles where entrepreneurship skills are critical for the organisation's success.

-• Provide a programme which supports learners to achieve the ability to engage in a comprehensive theoretical discourse and understanding of the key principles of Entrepreneurship.
+-Support learners in achieving the ability to engage in a comprehensive theoretical discourse and understanding of the key principles of entrepreneurship.

-• Support graduates to develop and apply theoretical knowledge related to creativity to work-related contexts.
+-Support graduates in developing and applying theoretical knowledge related to creativity to work-related contexts.

-• Provide access routes to appropriate Higher Education for participants to specialise based on their current professional needs, individual professional interests and/or career orientation.
+-Provide access routes to appropriate higher education for participants to specialise in based on their current professional needs, individual professional interests, and/or career orientation.

 Subjects taught